Scottsburg Senior High School: Performing arts

-The Scottsburg Senior High School music department consistently ranks as one of the top high school music departments in the state of Indiana with the band under the direction of Curtis Turner and Jacob Ward.
 The Scottsburg Band of Warriors have made 30 appearances to the Indiana State School Music Association (ISSMA) State finals since 1983.

 The concert bands, divided as Symphonic (Group I Level) and Concert (Group II or III Level), are consistent gold rated and contest winners, including the Shenandoah Apple Blossom Festival, ISSMA Concert Band Festival, and ISSMA Concert Band State Finals.
 The jazz ensemble, brass choir, woodwind choir and other mixed ensembles are consistent ISSMA Solo and Ensemble State Finalist and Gold Rating recipients.
 The Winter Guard, a sub-division of the band program, ranks as one of the top in the state and nation.

 The Scottsburg Concert Percussion was formed in 2011.
 The group competes in the TriState Marching Arts circuit and Winter Guard International.
 Scottsburg was the only school with under 900 students enrolled to be named a finalists in WGI World Percussion Championships.

 Scottsburg High School also has a choral department.
 The Scottsburg High School Choir has also competed at the Indiana Music Education Association's Circle the State With Song competition.